harveylx/portfolio-website/astro-portfolio/src/data/blog/_2025/debugging-duplicate-event-processing.md

 **The Bug:** Domain events in EF Core integration tests were being processed twice.

-**The Investigation:** We spent 4 days testing wild theories:
+**The Investigation:** I spent 4 days testing wild theories:

 - ❌ Transient DbContext causing interceptor sharing
 - ❌ Transaction lifecycle calling interceptors twice
 - ❌ ChangeTracker.DetectChanges re-entrancy
 - ❌ NpgsqlExecutionStrategy retrying operations

 **The Truth:** `WebApplicationFactory` was registering the DbContext configuration twice, creating two interceptor instances.
-We only found it when we stopped assuming and started enumerating what was _actually_ registered.
+I only found it when I stopped assuming and started enumerating what was _actually_ registered in the test setup.

 **The Fix:**

 1. Made Onward's `AddDbContext` idempotent (check for existing interceptors before adding)
 2. Added deduplication with `HashSet<Guid>` instead of `List<Guid>`

 **The Lesson:** Sometimes the simplest explanation (double registration) is the right one.
-You just won't find it until you've eliminated all the complex ones.
-Also: stack traces can be misleading when you're making wrong assumptions.
+I just won't find it until I've eliminated all the complex ones.
+Also: stack traces can be misleading when I'm making wrong assumptions.

 ---

 ## Introduction

-This document chronicles a four-day debugging journey to track down why domain events in our Onward library were being processed twice.
-What started as a simple "events are duplicating" bug turned into a deep dive through Entity Framework Core's internals, dependency injection scoping, execution strategies, and ultimately led us to an unexpected culprit hiding in the test infrastructure.
+This document chronicles a four-day debugging journey to track down why domain events were being processed twice in an application using the Onward library.
+What started as a simple "events are duplicating" bug turned into a deep dive through Entity Framework Core's internals, dependency injection scoping, execution strategies, and ultimately led me to an unexpected culprit hiding in the test infrastructure.

-**Spoiler:** The issue wasn't where we thought it was.
+**Spoiler:** The issue wasn't where I thought it was.
 Not even close.
-We went through four different theories before finding the truth.
+I went through four different theories before finding the truth.

 ## Background: The Onward Library

-Onward is our implementation of the Transactional Outbox pattern for Entity Framework Core.
+Onward is an implementation of the Transactional Outbox pattern for Entity Framework Core.
 It works by:

 1. **Extracting domain events** from entities during `SaveChangesAsync`
 2. **Persisting events** to an `Events` table within the same database transaction